rudietuesdays/rae-site-21/content/contact.md

   - section_id: contact-form
     type: section_form
     content: |-
       Hi there!
 Thank you so much for your interest in working together.
-Please fill the contact form below or send us an email at [example@example.com](mailto:example@example.com).
+Please fill the contact form below or send us an email at [rae@throness.tech](mailto:rae@throneless.tech).
     form_id: contactForm
     form_action: /thank-you
     form_fields: